lf-edge/ekuiper/docs/en_US/extension/overview.md

 # Extension

-Kuiper allows users to customize extension to support more functions.
+eKuiper allows users to customize extension to support more functions.
 Users can write plugins for extension.
 They can also extend functions in SQL through configuration to call existing external REST or RPC services.

 Extension by the use of plugin is more complex and requires users to write code and compile by themselves, which has a certain development cost.
 The scenarios used include: